Scams in Cambodia: What You Need to Know to Travel Safely

 Paying in dollars in Cambodia can seem convenient—especially in tourist hubs—but it can also become a trap for the unaware.
 Understanding the potential pitfalls of using USD will help you stay in control of your spending, avoid subtle scams, and enjoy your trip without regrets.

-No, riel is the national currency and is accepted everywhere, especially for small transactions.
+No, the riel is the national currency and is accepted everywhere, especially for small transactions.

-They often want to protect themselves from currency fluctuations or round up prices more easily with dollars.
+They often want to protect themselves from currency fluctuations or find it easier to round up prices when using dollars.

 Absolutely.
 You should refuse any torn or suspicious-looking note as soon as you receive it.